 Overall student pass rates increased from 77.6% under the standard model of teaching to 86.8% under the VU Block Model.

 The VU Block Model was built on international evidence and local consultation and was part of a major organisational redesign.

 “Universities need to innovate post-COVID-19, and the Block Model shows how bold reforms can drive better learning and support student equity,” Dr Jackson said.

 Victoria University Vice-Chancellor Professor Adam Shoemaker said the VU Block Model clearly demonstrates that providing innovative new ways to learn can achieve improved results and student outcomes.

 “At the end of 2020 we had the very first VU Block Model students graduate.
-Since then, we have had outstanding results nationally, with employers ranking our students with the most employable skills in Australia for 2020 and 2021.
+Since then, we have had outstanding results nationally, with employers ranking our students with the most in Australia for 2020 and 2021.